yuyuranium/ToC-Project-2021-re2nfa-bot/README.md

 * **Hand crafted regular expression compiler**
   * The compiler is written base on the knowledge learned from the course [**Compiler Construction**](http://class-qry.acad.ncku.edu.tw/syllabus/online_display.php?syear=0110&sem=2&co_no=F732400&class_code=).
   * The frontend RE parser and backend NFA generator are separated as the modern compiler design methodology does.
-  * Use bottom-up parsing to check the syntax of regular expression.
+  * Use bottom-up parsing to check the syntax of regular expressions.
   * An [intermediate representation](https://github.com/yuyuranium/ToC-Project-2021-re2nfa-bot/blob/f60f81d6bc47232a30aad24c8f09a9e812bf3e95/lib/re-compiler.js#L771) is generated to describe how the NFA is to be build.

 * **Stack based NFA generator**